aithlab/algorithm/README.md

 # Algorithm

-Solving one algorithm problem every day(if possible..), which is in [Baekjoon], [HackerRank], and so on.
+Solve one algorithm problem in one hour, if it is possible every day, which is in [Baekjoon], [HackerRank], and so on.

 Language: Python